mbasaglia/glaxnimate/docs/docs/contributing/scripting/index.md

 This also affects modules loaded for plugins.

+If you want to run more complex scripts in the console, you can use [Snippets](/manual/ui/docks#snippets).

 ## Plugins

 You can write plugins to perform common actions, add support for more file formats, and more.